renmuller/renmuller/README.md

 My name is Karen Müller and I am passionate about cloud technologies.
 I am soon to be a qualified AWS Certified Cloud Practitioner as I am a self-starter with a practical, problem-solving mindset who enjoys learning new skills and putting knowledge into practice.
 A confident, independent thinker with a detailed knowledge of AWS and hands-on experience using Python and Linux Bash Shell.
 Formerly an Oracle Certified Java Developer (Web Component and Business Component) and I have 2 years’ teaching experience as ICT Instructor teaching IT, HTML and Robotics) to underfunded UK schools.

 **Tech Stack:**
-AWS Certified Cloud Practitioner (final exam April 2021) In depth knowledge of Amazon Web Services (AWS).
-Comfortable with provisioning and Containers, creating EC2 instances, using Lambda, S3, EBS, Elastic Beanstalk
+AWS Certified Cloud Practitioner (final exam April 2021).
+In depth knowledge of Amazon Web Services (AWS).
+Comfortable with provisioning and Containers, creating EC2 instances, using Lambda, S3, EBS, Elastic Beanstalk.
-Working knowledge of Python
+Working knowledge of Python.
-Working knowledge of Linux Bash Shell
+Working knowledge of Linux Bash Shell.
-Knowledge of Agile methodologies such as the SDLC and Waterfall
+Knowledge of Agile methodologies such as the SDLC and Waterfall.

 #### QUALIFICATIONS ####